rainbowdashlabs/sql-java/docs/02/select.md

 | 10  | Lexi         |

 If you ever see or write a statement like this you might select way more than you need.
-Usage of plain select statement can be generally discourraged.
+Usage of plain select statement can be generally discouraged.
 In 99% of these cases there are better and more refined statements.

 > **Read what you need**